f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

 Perform the following steps to complete this task

 #.
-Click the “Step 6: Create Device Group” item in the collection.
+Click the "Step 6: Create Device Group" item in the collection.
    Examine the request type, URL and JSON body.
 We will POST to the ‘/mgmt/tm/cm/device-group’ collection and create a new Resource called DeviceGroup1 that includes both BIG-IP devices and is set to